andrediasesp/alien_invasion/README.md

 # alien_invasion
-An Arcade game built just for practicing Python3 and the PyGame Library.
-You can find more information in the wiki section.
+First time trying the PyGame Python Library.
+The game presented here was based on a project suggested in the "Python Crash Course Book".

-Trying the PyGame Python Library.
-The game presented here was based on the project suggested in the "Python Crash Course Book".
-I tried to modify and make it look like some sort of a Star Wars Version of the old Space Invaders game.
+I tried to modify it in order to make it look like some sort of a Star Wars Version of the old Space Invaders game.

 ![](https://i.ibb.co/vwtyDCC/game-appearance.png)